stevengharris/MarkupEditor/markupeditor-js/README.md

 Working with the markupeditor-base JavaScript code requires you to have node.js/npm installed.
 You can of course use whatever development tools you're comfortable with.
 I use VSCode for the markupeditor-base development and Xcode for Swift development.

 There isn't any way to express directly in the MarkupEditor's `package.swift` file that it depends on markupeditor-base.
-However, the dependency only involves the following files in the `MarkupEditor/Resources` directory:
+However, the runtime dependency only involves the following files in the `MarkupEditor/Resources` directory:

 * markup.js - A copy of `dist/markupeditor.umd.js` that was built using markupeditor-base.
 * markup.css - Styling needed to support basic MarkupEditor editing.